brenthompson2/Compiler-Construction/README.md

 # Compiler-Construction

 	Brendan Thompson

-Transylvania University

-Compiler Construction

-Fall 2017

-Dr. Moorman

-Implementation of a "Transy" language compiler for Transylvania University Fall Term 2017 Compiler Construction
+	Transylvania University	Compiler Construction Fall 2017 with Dr. Moorman

+Implementation of a "Transy" language compiler.
+Repository Created for downloading, compiling, and running the code on a lab computer remotely from my personal machine.
+(Still have to get onto campus wifi though)

-Check out the DevLog in each version of the compiler to see the status of construction sorted by day
+Check out the DevLog in each version of the compiler to see the status of construction reported daily